Social Security Myth 1

 • Need Comprehensive Benefits Counseling?

-• If you are a DOR consumer: Visit the DOR website or ask your Counselor to refer you to a Work Incentive Planner (WIP) to get personalized guidance with clear, individualized information about work incentives and financial planning strategies that support your transition to employment.
-In the meantime, visit our DOR WIP page or visit the Webinar page for upcoming and past webinars.
+• DOR consumers: Visit the Department Of Rehabilitation website or ask your Counselor to refer you to a Work Incentive Planner (WIP) to get personalized guidance with clear, individualized information about work incentives and financial planning strategies that support your transition to employment.
+Visit our Department of Rehabilitation Work Incentive Planning page or visit the Webinar page for upcoming and past webinars.

-• If you are not a DOR consumer: Work Incentives Planning and Assistance (WIPA) programs offer free individualized work incentives counseling to eligible individuals, helping them understand how employment affects their benefits.
-Find Help to locate your local WIPA.
+• Non-DOR consumers: Work Incentive Planning and Assistance (WIPA) Projects offer free individualized work incentive counseling to eligible individuals, helping them understand how employment affects their benefits.
+Use the Find Help tool on the choosework.ssa.gov website to locate your local WIPA project.

 Key Takeaways: